rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

 If you search the [Azure DevOps Extension Marketplace](https://marketplace.visualstudio.com/) for Dependabot you will find [this extension](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot) made by [Tingle Software](https://tingle.software/).
 It is always great to find extensions to speed up integration and I gave this one a whirl.

 The extension is feature rich and works really well with little configuration required.
-Simply adding the below to an Azure Pipeline, running it and you will end up with a host of PR's!
+Simply add the below to an Azure Pipeline and run it, and you'll end up with a host of PR's!

 ```yaml
 stages: